 Unfortunately, the only provision in the tax code created specifically to help families with the cost of child care is outdated and is not available to most low-income families.
 While there are a handful of tax credits and deductions that support families with children, only the Child and Dependent Care Tax Credit (CDCTC) was designed to help working parents with the cost of work-related child care expenses.
 By expanding the CDCTC and making it refundable, policymakers have an opportunity to help address working families’ child care needs.

-Currently, the credit is not refundable.
-As a result, most low- and some middle-income, tax-paying families with qualified expenses are unable to take advantage of the credit.
-Therefore, higher-income families benefit most from the tax credit.
-The Tax Policy Center found that nearly 40 percent of the credit’s value is claimed by families earning $100,000 or more, while almost no families in the bottom income quintile were able to access the credit.
+The CDCTC has not been amended in two decades and is not indexed for inflation, so even as child care expenses have risen sharply, the credit has not changed to meet these increasing costs.
+Additionally, the credit is not currently refundable, meaning most low-income and some middle-income tax-paying families with qualified expenses are unable to take advantage of the credit.
+The Tax Policy Center found that nearly 40% of the credit’s value is claimed by families earning $100,000 or more, while almost no families in lower tax brackets were able to access the credit.

 To help the CDCTC better fulfill its role and help working parents of modest means afford the cost of child care, tax reform should 1) maintain this critical credit amidst efforts by some whose primary goal is to flatten the code, 2) increase the value of the CDCTC sharply and 3) make the CDCTC refundable so low- and middle-income families can benefit.